You book a flight to your cousin's wedding in Tampa, only to realize in horror a few hours later that you booked it for the wrong weekend.

-Or, if you're like me, you live in Chicago and really, really want to go to the Gotye concert at Red Rocks in August, but you're not sure if you'll be able to get tickets, and if not, well, then you'd rather visit Denver in October, when the aspens are changing color.
+Or, if you're like me, you live in Chicago and really, really want to go to the Kanye concert in Los Angeles, but you're not sure if you'll be able to get tickets, and if not, well, then you'd rather visit Denver in October, when the aspens are changing color.

 Scenarios like these used to put airline passengers in a difficult spot with hefty change and cancellation fees, but new legislation, passed last August and rolled out in January, gives air travelers a long overdue opportunity to cancel their reservations and receive a full refund.
 The change is part of a larger package of new consumer protection laws designed to unmask the hidden fees and unfair policies that historically have been attached to airfares.

 When you book a flight, you now have 24 hours to cancel for a full refund.
 So if you discover a scheduling error, find a lower fare elsewhere, or simply decide not to go, so long as you're in touch with the airline within that 24 hour window, you won't have to cough up a cancellation fee.